Hire Nearshore Django Developers

 Django Powers More of the Internet Than You Think

-Instagram serves over two billion monthly active users on a Django backend.
-Pinterest, Disqus, Mozilla, The Washington Post, and Eventbrite all run on Django.
-It is not a niche framework.
-It is the dominant Python web framework, and it has been shipping production software since 2005.
 The reason Django keeps winning is pragmatic: it gives you an ORM, an admin interface, authentication, security middleware, form handling, and URL routing out of the box.
 Teams that choose Django spend their time building product features instead of stitching together fifteen microlibraries and hoping they play nice together.

 Django REST Framework and API-First Development

-Most modern Django projects are not monolithic server-rendered apps.
-They are API backends that power mobile apps, single-page applications, and third-party integrations.
-Django REST Framework is the standard tool for this work, and it is where the real complexity lives.
 A senior DRF developer understands serializers, viewsets, throttling, pagination, filtering, and nested relationships.
-They can design an API that is consistent, well-documented, and performs under load.
+They can design an API that's consistent, well-documented, and performs under load.
 They know the difference between a hyperlinked serializer and a model serializer, and they make that choice deliberately based on your API's consumers.

 Skilled Django developers build APIs that handle real-world complexity: multi-tenant architectures where a single Django instance serves hundreds of organizations with isolated data, webhook systems that process thousands of events per minute, and payment integrations that require idempotent transaction handling.
 They write comprehensive API tests using DRF's test client, generate OpenAPI documentation automatically, and version APIs without breaking existing clients.
 If your product relies on a Django API, engineers in the region have built ones just like it.